-2. High contribution to ELP
+2. High contribution to the EIB's Energy Lending Policy objectives

-When appraising projects, the Bank will deem the following types of projects to have a high alignment with EIB lending policy:
+When appraising projects, the Bank will deem the following types of projects to have a high alignment with the EIB's Energy Lending Policy:

 - Renovation of the existing building stock.
-The rate of building renovation remains very low (at around 0.4% to 1.2% per year), while a rate of around 2% to 3% per year would be needed to accomplish the Union's EE ambitions; - Integrated innovative building measures, based on their innovative nature. - Energy efficiency in SMEs.
-Collectively SMEs represent one of the largest untapped markets for EE measures, due to the fragmentation and small scale of the investments, lack of internal sector expertise, insufficient information and limited access to suitable financial products; - Outside the EU, projects which contribute to increasing energy efficiency in line with Nationally Determined Contributions (NDCs) under the Paris Agreement.
+The rate of building renovation remains very low (at around 0.4% to 1.2% per year), while a rate of around 2% to 3% per year would be needed to accomplish the European Union's energy efficiency ambitions; - Integrated, innovative energy-efficiency building technologies and solutions.
+Innovative or new approaches to implementing or scaling up energy efficiency (for example, energy service (ESCO) companies); - Investments achieving the highest energy efficiency performance in new constructions (for example, net-zero buildings); - Energy efficiency in small and medium enterprises (SMEs).
+Collectively, SMEs represent one of the largest untapped markets for energy efficiency measures, due to the fragmentation and small scale of the investments, the lack of internal sector expertise, insufficient information and limited access to suitable financial products; - Outside the European Union: projects which contribute to increasing energy efficiency in line with Nationally Determined Contributions (NDCs) under the Paris Agreement.